Avraham Stern | |||||

 Stern's legacy is controversial due to his organization unsuccessfully attempting to form an alliance with Nazi Germany against the British during World War II.
 He was captured and killed by British colonial police in 1942.

-Stern was born in Suwałki, present-day Poland (then part of the Russian Empire).
+Stern was born in Suwałki, present-day Poland (then the part of Poland that was under Russian Partition).
 During the First World War his mother fled the Germans with him and his brother David.
 They found refuge with her sister in Russia.
 When he was separated from his mother the 13-year-old Avraham earned his keep by carrying river water in Siberia.
 Eventually, he stayed with an uncle in St. Petersburg before walking home to Poland.
 At the age of 18, in 1925, Stern emigrated on his own to Mandatory Palestine.[5]

 Stern studied at the Hebrew University on Mount Scopus in Jerusalem.
 He specialized in Classical languages and literature (Greek and Latin).
 His first political involvement was to found a student organization called "Hulda", whose regulations stated it was dedicated "solely to the revival of the Hebrew nation in a new state."[6]
 During the 1929 riots in Palestine, Jewish communities came under attack by local Arabs, and Stern served with the Haganah, doing guard duty on a synagogue rooftop in Jerusalem's Old City.[7]